theother147/Mr-Robert-Ducking/extension/README.md

   - Docker and Docker Compose
   - Python 3.x (for local development only)

-## Installation

-1. **Install the Extension**

-    Install the extension using the provided .vsix file:
-    1. Open VS Code
-    2. Go to Extensions view (Ctrl+Shift+X)
-    3. Click "..."
-(More Actions) at the top of the Extensions view
-    4. Select "Install from VSIX..."
-    5. Choose the provided .vsix file

-2. **Configure Connection (Optional)**

-    The extension connects to a hosted backend server by default.
-If you need to use a different server:
-    1. Open VS Code Settings (Ctrl+,)
-    2. Search for "Rubber Duck"
-    3. Update the following settings if needed:
-       - `rubberduck.webSocketUrl`: WebSocket server URL
-       - `rubberduck.wslUrl`: WhisperLive WebSocket server URL

 ## Running the Extension

 1. **Open the Assistant**